golemfactory/golem-wiki/Products/Unlimited/Basic-Usage.md

 ---

 #### Use cases
-Most current integration for Golem Unlimited is [gwasm-runner](https://github.com/golemfactory/gwasm-runner/) which utlise gWASM execution environment and provides simplistic API that resembles map-reduce paradigm.
+The most current integration for Golem Unlimited is [gwasm-runner](https://github.com/golemfactory/gwasm-runner/) which utilize gWASM execution environment and provides simplistic API that resembles map-reduce paradigm.
 It enables developers to easily implement simple applications and run them on top of the Golem Unlimited and also on [Brass Golem 0.21 and later](https://blog.golemproject.net/brass-golem-beta-0-21-0-hello-mainnet-gwasm/).

 There are more integrations being prepared (outside Golem Unlimited team by with our support).
 To list a few: